Skip to content Skip to navigation

 Skip to global navigation Menu

-The Residential Education team consists of our House Advisors, Assistant Directors, and Director of Residential Education who are all live-in professional administrators dedicated to building a safe and welcoming community within each of our Houses.
-House Advisors work closely with their House Team, comprised of several student leaders, to find ways to encourage student’s learning and development outside the classroom.
+The Residential Education team consists of House Advisors, Assistant Directors, and the Director of Residential Education.
+These live-in professional administrators are dedicated to building a safe and welcoming community within each of our Houses.

 The House Team

 House Advisors act as liaisons between the Office of Residential Life and the Houses.
-House Advisors supervise Student Fellows, House Student Advisors, and the House President, and serve as an ongoing resource to other all House Team members.
-Each House Advisor is responsible for one to two houses: overseeing the building management, ensuring the security and wellbeing of the students, and providing social/cultural/educational programming within the House.
+House Advisors supervise Student Fellows, Community Fellows, Student Fellow Advisors, First-Year Representatives, House Vice Presidents, and House Presidents, and serve as a support to House Fellow Interns.
+House Advisors are responsible for one to two houses, for which they oversee building management, ensure the well-being of the students, and provide social/cultural/educational programming within the House.

 House Advisors

-House Student Advisors, usually third-year students, provide ongoing guidance and mentorship for the members of House Team after having served on House Team previously.
-House Student Advisors work closely with the House Advisor and House Event Office to support the House Team in all areas.
+House Student Advisors, after having served on the House Team previously, provide ongoing guidance and mentorship for the members of the House Team.
+House Student Advisors work closely with the House Advisor and House President to support the House Team in all areas.

 House Fellow Interns, paired with the House Fellows, serve as academic resources and aim to create opportunities for intellectual discourse (often over food) through programming both inside and outside the House.

-House Presidents, elected to the House Team by the members of the house, serve to support students in the house.
-They are co-leaders of house team weekly meetings and also serve as a voice for students with VSA.
+House Presidents are returning students who serve to support all students in their house.
+They send weekly emails to their houses advertising upcoming events, are co-leaders of house team weekly meetings, and also serve as a voice for students within the Vassar Student Association.

-First-Year Representatives, elected to the House Team by the members of the house, are the first-year student voice within their house as a member of house team.
+First-Year Representatives, elected to the House Team by the members of the House, are the first-year student voice within their house as members of the House Team.

 Three rows of three images of different colored drawings of houses with H.O.M.E. under each.